 SAFE FOOD HANDLING:

 As far as safe food practices go there are a couple of things you should know about using eggs in ice cream.
 I suppose you could go with straight up, regular eggs from the store but you run the risk of salmonella or other food-borne Bactria contaminating your homemade ice cream.
 Not what we’re going for here.
 It’s recommended, when making homemade ice cream, to use a custard method or pasteurized eggs to ensure all bacteria are killed before freezing.

 I find the easiest method for this homemade peanut butter ice cream is to find pasteurized eggs.
 These eggs have been treated with low heat to kill any bacteria and are safe to use in homemade ice cream without cooking or heating.
 They are a little more expensive than regular eggs but are a time-saving convenience when making this recipe.

 If you don’t want to splurge or can’t find pasteurized eggs in your local grocery store (they can be hard to find), you can still make this recipe using the custard method (heat the milk and eggs to 160°F, cool then add the rest of the ingredients and freeze).
-This method takes longer but will still give you a delicious high-quality ice cream filled with mint and Oreos.
+This method takes longer but will still give you a delicious high-quality ice cream filled with peanut butter and Nutter Butters.
 I’ll leave a note on the recipe card if you choose to use the custard method when you make this homemade ice cream recipe.

 PRO TIP: For time-saving convenience, use pasteurized raw eggs to make homemade ice cream recipes.